When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 We predict that as the potential financial benefits become more well known, more politicians will see it as a way to appeal to voters.

 The unfortunate truth is that if legalization does come to Nebraska, it won’t be soon.
-Watch for developments in 2019 that will set the state for what to expect in the next couple years.
+Watch for developments in 2021 that will set the stage for what to expect in the next couple of years.